carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

     [#508](https://github.com/carbon-language/carbon-lang/issues/508).

-In addition to the above rules, a negative integer constant `k` can be implicitly converted to the type `Carbon.UInt(N)` if the value `k` + 2<sup>N</sup> can be exactly represented, and converts to that value.
+In addition to the above rules, a negative integer constant `k` can be implicitly converted to the type `uN` if the value `k` + 2<sup>N</sup> can be exactly represented, and converts to that value.
 Note that this conversion violates the "semantics-preserving" test.
 For example, `(-1 as u8) as i32` produces the value `255` whereas `-1 as i32` produces the value `-1`.
 However, this conversion is important in order to allow bitwise operations with masks, so we allow it:

 ```
 // We allow ^0 == -1 to convert to `u32` to represent an all-ones value.